Dexter Lehtinen: U.S. Attorney for South Florida

 In June 1988, Lehtinen resigned his Florida Senate seat after U.S. Attorney General Edwin Meese took a "high-risk gamble" in naming him to succeed Leon Kellner as U.S. Attorney for the Southern District of Florida.
 His three biggest cases during his 3 ½ year tenure were the cases of former Panama leader Manuel Noriega, religious sect leader Yahweh ben Yahweh, and Hialeah Mayor Raúl L. Martínez.

 The U.S. Senate refused to act on his nomination and Lehtinen on January 13, 1992, called a news conference to announce his resignation.
 Lehtinen said his departure had nothing to do with a well-publicized internal Justice Department investigation of him because of the Martinez case.
 The Justice Department opened a case against Lehtinen on charges of misconduct and potential conflicts of interest for investigating "a potential political rival of his wife."

 Post U.S. Attorney career

 Lehtinen served as the general counsel for the Miccosukee Tribe of Florida Indians until May 2010.
 In November 2011, the same tribe filed a lawsuit against Lehtinen for alleged malpractice regarding tax advice.
 In return, Lehtinen filed suit and received judgment against the Tribe.
-He also served as an adjunct instructor at University of Miami School of Law and at Florida International University.

 Personal life

 Lehtinen married then-Florida State Representative Ileana Ros on June 9, 1984, while they were both serving in the Florida House of Representatives.
-They have two children, Rodrigo and Patricia Marie.
-He was previously married to Donna L. Stevenson and had two children with her, Katharine Natasha and Douglas Hooper.
+They have two children, including Rodrigo Lehtinen.
+He was previously married to Donna L. Stevenson and had two children with her.